vyrjana/DearEIS/documentation/kramers-kronig.md

 Note that `Test.EXPLORATORY` is not supported by this function.
 - `num_procs`: The maximum number of parallel processes to use when performing a test.
 A value less than one results in using the number of cores returned by multiprocessing.cpu_count.
-Applies only to the `Mode.CNLS` test.
+Applies only to the `TestMode.CNLS` test.

 _Returns_